Keeping your medical knowledge up to date can be difficult – and it’s even more daunting if you don’t have a background in health or medicine.

 As a medical writer, you can work on a variety of roles and projects – depending on your writing skills and expertise.

-Having a broad range of knowledge in medicine can help extend the range of services you provide as a health writer, but it can also help you to:
+Having a broad range of knowledge in medicine can help extend the range of niche medical writing services you provide, but it can also help you to: